• Skip to primary navigation

 One recommendation I have while you’re in the Colombia coffee region is to check out the Parque del café.
 This is an excellent place to learn about coffee in a more entertaining setting with friends or fellow backpackers.

-Stay at the Kolibri if you want to unite with other backpackers while you’re here.
+While here you’ll want to stay at the Kolibri which is perfect if you want to unite with other backpackers while exploring this rustic region.

 It’s a theme park, which offers horseback riding, rollercoasters, water rides, and all sorts.
 If you are traveling to Colombia with kids, this is a great option.